visionequipment/arp/docs/usermanual.md

 ## Usage

-Since the ARP ROSE-AP component is a Flask application, you could execute HTTP requests directly to it, but you would lose all benefits of using the FIWARE Orion Context Broker.
 If you want to know the API exposed by the ROSE-AP application, see [API](api.md).

-To start using ARP ROSE-AP (TrackGen), the user must create at least three FIWARE subscriptions:
+To start using ARP ROSE-AP (TrackGen), the user must create at least two FIWARE subscriptions on the Orion context broker:

-- subscription for the PointCloud entities (Orion must forward them to TrackGen);
+- TrackGen subscription for the PointCloud entities (Orion must forward them to TrackGen);

-- subscription for the area parameter of the Device entities (Orion must forward them to TrackGen);

-- subscription for the Measurement entities (Orion must forward them to the Target application).
+- target application subscription for the Measurement entities (Orion must forward them to the target application).

 A simple python script to communicate subscriptions to the FIWARE Orion context broker is provided.
 Orion default port is settled.
 To run it: